griffpatch/CPCYorkPP/pages/prayer.md

 Our condensed Prayer Ministry Guidelines
 ------------------------------------------
+**AIM**
-**AIM** The aim of our guidelines is to provide a common framework for Prayer Ministry – which is prayer with the laying on of hands – so that we can provide a safe and consistently positive experience, for those who receive this ministry at Clifton Parish.
+The aim of our guidelines is to provide a common framework for Prayer Ministry – which is prayer with the laying on of hands – so that we can provide a safe and consistently positive experience, for those who receive this ministry at Clifton Parish.

+**WHY**
-**WHY** We want to be channels of God’s amazing grace and serve out of love and compassion (Mark 1:41) and we aim to minister:
+We want to be channels of God’s amazing grace and serve out of love and compassion (Mark 1:41) and we aim to minister:

-+	In obedience to THE FATHER (John 3:16; Galatians 4:4-8)
++	In the LOVE of THE FATHER (John 3:16)
-+	As servants of THE SON (Jesus), modelling ourselves on him and helping others find encouragement, forgiveness and healing in him (Mark 10:45)
++	As ambassadors of THE SON (Jesus), modelling ourselves on him and helping others find encouragement, forgiveness and healing in Him (Mark 10:45)
-+	In the power of the HOLY SPIRIT as we welcome his presence, trust in his guidance and use his gifts (Acts 1:8; 1 Corinthians 12:7)
++	In the power of the HOLY SPIRIT as we welcome His presence, trust in His guidance and use His gifts (Acts 1:8; 1 Corinthians 12:7)

+**HOW**
++	We will love you
-**HOW** We will love you and respect your dignity
++	We will respect your dignity and honour you
 +	Should we lay hands on you we will always ask your permission first and it's no problem if you say no
 +	We will be able to annoit you with oil if you would like us to
 +	We will have a bible nearby ready to share Scripture should something come to mind